From Prompts to Context

 The one metric I track reliably is cache hit rate, because Anthropic hands it to you for free.
 Every API response includes cache_read_input_tokens and cache_creation_input_tokens, and the ratio tells you whether your prefix ordering is stable across turns.
 After fixing the KV-cache violation from Section 5, my cache hit rate went from ~0% to ~85% on turns 2+, which I could verify directly from the billing dashboard.
 If your cache hit rate is low, something in your prompt prefix is changing between calls, and the fix is almost always moving volatile content later in the prompt.

-Beyond that, I keep an eye on cost per conversation (total API spend divided by completed sessions) because it rolls up cache efficiency, context size, model routing, and retrieval volume into a single number.
-Letta's Context-Bench reinforces why this matters more than per-token price: Claude Sonnet 4.5 led their benchmark at 74.0% accuracy for $24.58, while GPT-5 reached 72.67% for $43.56, almost double the cost for slightly lower performance.
+Beyond that, keep an eye on cost per conversation (total API spend divided by completed sessions) because it rolls up cache efficiency, context size, model routing, and retrieval volume into a single number.
+Letta's Context-Bench reinforces why this matters more than per-token price: Claude Sonnet 4.5 led their benchmark at 74.0% accuracy for $24.58, while GPT-5 reached 72.67% for $43.56, roughly 77% more expensive for slightly lower performance.
 Models with higher unit costs sometimes use far fewer tokens, so the aggregate figure is what counts.

 One caveat worth keeping in mind as you apply any of this.
 Context strategy isn't portable across providers.
 Different models have different attention patterns, different context window behaviors, and different sensitivities to prompt structure.
 What works for Claude might fail on GPT might fail on Gemini.
 I've been burned by this enough times that I now test prompts on every model I plan to support, rather than assuming my architecture generalizes.